sergiomarotco/Network-segmentation-cheat-sheet/README.md

 ### Disadvantages
 High costs of information security tools and information security specialists

-## Level 4 of network segmentation: advanced deployment of security practices at scale<br/>
+## Level 4 of network segmentation: advanced deployment of security practices at scale
 Each production and corporate services has its own networks: Tier I, Tier II, Tier III.

 The production environment is accessed from isolated computers.
 Each isolated computer does not have: